What exactly is editing?

 So I send you my book and you make it perfect?

 Editors work with authors by pointing out where their work could be strengthened.
 It is up to the author to make the changes and correct the issues.
-Editors do not rewrite your book for you, though they may offer suggestions for ways to improve the wording.
+Editors do not rewrite your book for you, though they may offer suggestions for ways to improve.

 The typical edit will consist of notes similar to the following: